lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

       domain: .tylephony.com
       power_save_mode: none

-This most likely can be what you've already templated with your ESPhome. justing using secrets files and domain names to help find my devices more consistently.
+This most likely can be what you've already templated with your ESPhome.
+Just using secrets files and domain names to help find my devices more consistently.

     deep_sleep:
       run_duration: '${run_time}'